YangLu1031/cloud-builders/Beta/README.md

 ## TODO

+- Add images for wget, kustomize, scaffold, helm, python3, terraform, firebase.
+- Migrate gcs-fetcher and gke-deploy to AR.
-- Add all the images.
+- Automate all the things!
-- Automate!